 And I think the devil and the nasty people in this world are utterly pleased that we're confused by them.

-That the three of us should be sitting here now with all this truth that's in the Bible, struggling to define word, spirit, and soul.
+That the three of us should be sitting here now with all this truth that's in the Bible struggling to define word, spirit, and soul.

 And even these ancient sages seem to have slightly different takes on them.

-Reincarnation, how does that manifest itself?
+So reincarnation, how does that manifest itself?

-Do you come back in different bodies, or are we living simultaneously in parallel, in the spiral?
+Do you come back in different bodies or are we living simultaneously in parallel, in the spiral?

-What a useless epiphany you had, though.
+Not a useless epiphany you had, though.

 What a useless epiphany.